 About this practice

-Please note: If you experience moderate to high levels of discomfort or emotional and/or physical distress, stop and consult with a qualified or certified mindfulness teacher, mental health provider, or medical practitioner.
+As with other forms of exercise, it is important to tune in.
+If you experience moderate to high levels of discomfort or emotional and/or physical distress, please stop and consult with a qualified or certified mindfulness teacher, mental health provider, or medical practitioner.

 Where to begin